NWc0de/osquery/README.md

 # osquery - extension_ping

-This repo contains an osquery extension which retrieves the latency for a ping request to either an IPv4 or domain URL.
+This repo contains an osquery extension which retrieves the latency of a ping request to either an IPv4 address or DNS URL (see source @ external/extension_ping)

 ## Build and Execute

 The extension can be built by cloning this repository and following the steps to build osquery from source included at https://osquery.readthedocs.io/en/stable/development/building/.
-Notably, if all pre-reqs have been installed
+Specifically, if all pre-reqs have been installed

 ```
 # Using a PowerShell console as Administrator (see note, below)